AXIHIXA/Memo/notes/cpp/effective_cpp_notes.md

 - `noexcept` is part of a function’s interface, and that means that callers may depend on it.
 - `noexcept` functions are more optimizable than non-noexcept functions.
-- `noexcept` is particularly valuable for the move operations, swap, memory deallocation functions, and destructors.
+- `noexcept` is particularly valuable for the move operations, `swap`, memory deallocation functions, and destructors.
 - Most functions are exception-neutral rather than `noexcept`.
   Use `noexcept` only for *exception-free* functions.
 - Not all library functions that do not emit exceptions are marked `nonexcept`.